rbuchberger/jekyll_picture_tag/readme.md

 #### attributes

 Optionally specify any number of HTML attributes.
-These will be merged with any [attributes you've set in a preset](#attr).
-An attribute set in a tag will override the same attribute set in a preset.
+These will be merged with any attributes you've set in a preset.

 `--(element)` will apply those attributes to the given element.
 Your options are picture, img, or source.